Landlord Crybabies Forced To Ellis Because Landlording Became So Unpleasant

-I’m sorry, but if being a landlord is so unpleasant, why don’t you just sell your building without evicting the tenants?
+I’m sorry, landlord crybabies, but if being a landlord is so unpleasant, why don’t you just sell your building without evicting the tenants?

 Essentially that was the question the California Supreme Court posed in Nash v.
 City of Santa Monica in 1984.
 “Nash was a 17-year-old student when, approximately a year before the rent and demolition controls were enacted, his mother obtained on his behalf a $260,000 apartment building in Santa Monica.
 He soon became disenchanted, however, with operating rental housing: ‘There is only one thing I want to do, and that is to evict the group of ingrates inhabiting my units, tear down the building, and hold on to the land until I can sell it at a price which will not mean a ruinous loss on my investment.'”
 The Court ruled that there was nothing unconstitutional about rent control or demolition control that protected tenants.
 They reasoned that Nash was getting a fair return on his “investment” and that he could sell the building if he wanted to get out of the landlord business.

 That’s when the landlord lobby really started to scream.
 In 1985 they persuaded their friends in the legislature to pass the so-called Ellis Act to supersede the ruling in Nash to allow landlords to evict all their tenants before they exited the landlord business.
 The rest is history.